jnozzi/cocoadev.com/SiteContent/General/BindingAnArrayControllerFromTwoNibFiles.markdown

 your project before distributing it, and note that the download itself is an Xcode2 project.
 I (who do not have Xcode2) had to construct a new project from scratch.
 Trying to see what you are up to is almost more trouble than it's worth.

-It looks like the content of the object controller in [[MainMenu]] nib is Plan-Controller, and the content of the object controller in Element.nib is Element-Controller.
+It looks like the content of the object controller in General/MainMenu nib is Plan-Controller, and the content of the object controller in Element.nib is Element-Controller.
 You have an array controller in each nib file, each of which has a different set of attributes, but which each include properties.title as a key.